When I’m Sixty-Four

 Candidly, when your world includes a Rolls-Royce the word “customization” really means anything you want.
 You begin in the lobby of a design studio, which is an unmarked ultra-secure building in downtown Manhattan.
 You’re escorted upstairs by an armed security guard.
 You then sit down to a team of consultants to fine-tune every little canine detail.
 Now walk away and let the Rolls-Royce crew create your personalized masterpiece.
 Time and money are no object so neither is negotiated.
 All that matters is having your dog in the details.
 And if you’re so inclined, those details can include real gold in the paint job.

 As much as this makes for a good blog topic, I’m no fan of excess.
 If I’m spending six figures to embellish my vehicle with remembrances of my dog, I’ve lost all sense of fiscal responsibility.
 No thank you.
-I’ll limit my purchases to those little framed photo ornaments from Shutterfly or wood cuts like this one.
+I’ll limit my purchases to trinkets like this little framed photo ornament from Shutterfly.
+Okay, and head covers for my golf clubs.

 One of these days my wife and I will take down the wooden box of ashes and put away the photos of our beloved Remy.
 Even the golf club head cover is bound to deteriorate at some point.
 When all that happens, I hope I can still picture our good ol’ boy in my mind.
 Otherwise I might be telling myself, I should’ve bought a Rolls-Royce!